intel/libvpl/examples/api2x/hello-sharing-dx11/README.md

 ## Building the `hello-sharing-dx11` Project

 ### Include Files
-The oneVPL include folder is located at these locations on your development system:
+The Intel® VPL include folder is located at these locations on your development system:
  - Windows: <vpl_install_dir>\include